celalertug/cover-letter-generator/readme.md

 # Cover letter generator

-Create your cover letter on Google document.
+Create your cover letter on Google docs.
 Download as html.

 Use template keyword for :